-3. Use the crepo command, in the following format, to specify a custom repository for the MPSS RPMs:
+4. Use the crepo command, in the following format, to specify a custom repository for the MPSS RPMs:

+'''

 crepo --add rpm_repo_directory -custom rpm_repo_name

+'''

 - For rpm_repo_directory, specify the full path to the directory that contains the RPM files. - For rpm_repo_name, create a name for the image.
 You can specify the same name for both rpm_repo_directory and rpm_repo_name.

-After the image is built, the cinstallman --show-images command returns this label in the Image Name column of its output.
+After SMC builds the image, the cinstallman --show-images command returns this label in the Image Name column of its output.

+'''

-crepo --add /tftpboot/intel/mpss_u3-2.1.6720-19 --custom mpss_u3-2.1.6720-19 crepo --show crepo --select rpm_repo_name
+crepo --add /tftpboot/intel/mpss_u3-2.1.6720-19 --custom mpss_u3-2.1.6720-19

+'''

-4. Type the following command to confirm that the MPSS image is in the correct repository:
+5. Type the following command to confirm that the MPSS image is in the correct repository:

-5. Use the crepo command, in the following format, to add the custom repository to the generated RPM list in /etc/opt/sgi/rpmlists:
+6. Use the crepo command, in the following format, to add the custom repository to the generated RPM list in /etc/opt/sgi/rpmlists: